-Designation of the substance, of the Conditions of restriction group of substances or of the mixture Lead 1.
-Shall not be used in jewellery articles if the lead CAS No 7439-92-1 migration rate from such articles is greater than 0.09 EC No 231-100-4 and its compounds μg/cm2/hr.
+Designation of the substance, of the group of substances or of the mixture Conditions of restriction Lead CAS No 7439-92-1 EC No 231-100-4 and its compounds 1.
+Shall not be used in jewellery articles if the lemigration rate from such articles is greater than 0 μ g/cm 2 /hr.
 2. Articles which are the subject of paragraph 1 shall not be placed on the market unless they conform to the requirements set out in that paragraph.
 3. For demonstrating the conformity of articles with paragraphs 1 and 2 the CEN standard recommended by the ECHA shall be used

-\ The limit value should normally relate to individual articles, parts or materials that a complex article consists of.
+The limit value should normally relate to individual articles, parts or materials that a complex article consists of.